+"Unfair" is inadequate to apply to Three Black Males.
 Zephaniah uses the word "injustice" and is angered by the treatment the "system" administers to the three.
 The final stanza defines areas that let the three down.
-Candidates have the opportunity to discuss the angry tone, the use of questions and imperatives.
 Room for Rent is written very simply, with much monosyllabic and unemotive language.
 The homeless man's colour seems to be why the "big tall white man" does not rent the room to him (the suggestion is that white men are afraid of black men); similarly the woman fobs him off ("Tom don't care" as either he has no opinion or is non-existent).
 The third stanza is more puzzling, since the removal of the hat leads to the refusal of the room.
 Candidates may probe at what the removal of the hat reveals about either the would-be tenant, the landlord, or, indeed, both.
-Basic responses here will make some relevant comments on the chosen poem, with a little textual support.
-They will move through the bands as understanding of the poem becomes clearer and textual reference more frequent and detailed.
-The best will engage closely with the language, tone and structure of the poem.
+Basic responses will make some comment on the chosen poem.
+They will move through the bands as discussion of Zephaniah's attack becomes more developed and supported.
+Best responses will try to comment on some aspect of the poem's language, rhythm, use of repetition and structure.